mmandel/8Nights2/8nights2_unity/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.0.5:

+* Updated to SteamVR runtime build #826021 (v.1445485596).

+* Removed TrackedDevices from [CameraRig] prefab (these were only ever meant to be in the example scene.

+* Added support for new native plugin interface.

+* Enabled MSAA in OpenGL as that appears to be fixed in the latest version of Unity.

+* Fix for upside-down rendering in OpenGL.

+* Moved calls to IVRCompositor::WaitGetPoses and Submit to Unity's render thread.

+* Couple fixes to prevent SteamVR from getting re-initialized when stopping the Editor preview.

+* Fix for hitches caused by SteamVR_PlayArea when not running SteamVR.

 Changes for v1.0.4: